lab-antwerp-1/alina-word-list/planning/development-strategy-v2.md

 > a user can read instruction of this word list app.

 #### HTML
-- [ ] a title tag "word list maker"
+- [ ] title "Word Mnemonic Device"
-- [ ] a h1 tag "word list maker"
+- [ ] a h1 tag "Word Mnemonic Device"
 - [ ] a p tag of some instruction

 #### CSS